Dahlsen United Nations Essay for the Rio+20 conference.

 styrofoam, nylon rope, thongs and driftwood, found objects

-from Australian beaches: In his hands, the found objects he has collected
+from Australian beaches: The found objects John has collected

 from Australian beaches and his recycled plastic